fehmi/simply.js/docs/style-scope.md

 # Scope & Encapsulation

+## Shadow DOM (default)

+Custom elements mount **with** a Shadow Root by default.
+The component's style sheet is scoped to that shadow root: the component's styles don't leak to the page, and page styles don't affect the component's internals.

+?> Inherited styles from the document (for example `color` or `font` on `body`) still cascade into the component.
+Encapsulation only stops the component's own styles from leaking out.

 ## Light DOM

-Custom elements render **without** a Shadow DOM by default.
+Adding the `light` attribute mounts the component **without** a Shadow Root.
 In this mode the component's style sheet is adopted by the whole document, so a plain selector like `h1 { }` can affect matching elements anywhere on the page — not just inside the component.
-They are also affected by any stylesheet added to the main document, as long as they are not inside a shadow root.
+They are also affected by any stylesheet added to the main document.
+Use `light` for form controls (e.g. `<input>`) that need to participate in the parent form.

-## Shadow DOM

-Adding the `isolated` attribute mounts the component with a Shadow Root instead.
-The style sheet is then scoped to that shadow root: the component's styles no longer leak to the page.

-?> Inherited styles from the document (for example `color` or `font` on `body`) still cascade into the component.
-Encapsulation only stops the component's own styles from leaking out.

 ## Host

 The `:host` selector targets the component's own element.
-It is only available when the component is rendered with a Shadow Root, i.e. when its tag has the `isolated` attribute.
-Without `isolated` there is no Shadow Root, so a bare `:host { }` rule matches nothing.
+It is only available when the component is rendered with a Shadow Root, which is the default.
+With `light` there is no Shadow Root, so a bare `:host { }` rule matches nothing.

 <details>
   <summary><ins>Live demo</ins></summary>